Gordon Favelle: Personal life

 Gordon was one of the pallbearers at the funeral of rugby league footballer Ray Morris on 23 September 1933.

 Recorded as Gordon Benjamin Patrick Favell, in 1939 he married Tita Frances Fortington (b.
 25 June 1917, d.
-19 January 1999 in Newcastle), daughter of Leslie Francis Fortington (1891-1950) and Eliza Isabel Watts (b.
+19 January 1999 in Newcastle), daughter of Leslie Francis Fortington (1891–1950) and Eliza Isabel Watts (b.
 1870).

 They enjoyed living in the Newcastle metropolitan area.
 In 1963, Gordon and his wife were proprietors of a coffee lounge with their son Anthony Gordon Favell as assistant.
 Gordon Benjamin Favell is listed with the occupation of clerk on the Electoral Rolls when they lived in New Lambton in 1968.
 In the 1980s, they lived in Kotara South.

+Gordon’s great grant niece is Marjorie O'Neill the Member for Coogee who is also an East’s supporter.